naturelessGit/naturelessGit/README.md

 # Hi, I'm Aronas! 👋

-### I am a web developer, who loves to make websites.
+### I am a web developer and terminal user, who loves to make websites, and also use the terminal.

 ## 🚀 About Me